 Where does one find the truth today?
 There are so many distractions, falsehoods and lies being expounded in our world that it seems that we only catch glimmers of truth here and there.
 This situation is not helped by the appalling state of academia and what passes for expertise today.
 Sometimes truth is found, not from the writings of these ‘experts’ but from those who point out the absurdity of their writings.
 This is often found in the comment section that proceeds the articles that these ‘experts’ write.
-To give just two examples of this, here are two pieces from websites that I used to frequent regularly until I finally realised the amount of errors that were emanating from them.
+The following blog gives just two examples of this.
+(See footnote 1)

-This article, ‘The truth will not set you free‘, (link here) is a load of junk written by a psychotherapist who also teaches at Florida International University.
+The first article, ‘The truth will not set you free‘, (link here) is pseudointellectual nonsense written by a psychotherapist who also teaches at Florida International University.
 The more interesting and beneficial part of this article is the comment section where a commentator, ‘Raul’, points out the absurdity of the author’s argument.
-The article is not worth reading as it is mainly psychobabble hogwash based on false foundations, but the comment section is as this is where the author’s theory is refuted by what appears to be lay people, with Raul amongst them.
 I would recommend checking out the main dialogue between Raul and the author by clicking the link but here are a couple of comments by Raul that refute the author’s assertion that the truth is unknowable: